Saturday, September 20, 2008

 I don't know.

 That's another thing: the teachers seem all to exist inside their classrooms and nowhere else.
-These are their rooms, their domains; they aren't just using the room or passing through.
-And all of them are characters.
+These are their rooms, their domains; they aren't just using the room for a period or two, or passing through.
+And all of the teachers are characters.
 More on that anon.

 I had been telling friends that the place was joyous and strict.
 That's the way it feels, from afar.
 Ed said, at the end of the night, that the school is both "more serious and more fun" than a regular school.

-That's not a bad description of the real Hogwarts, if you think about it, a place so serious a boy playing Quidditch could plummet to his death.
+That's not a bad description of the real Hogwarts, if you think about it, a place so serious a boy playing Quidditch could plummet to his death, and yet no one ever does, and you know the children are safe.

 I don't understand it well yet, and I imagine there is a literature on the nature of "happy" organizations that I haven't come across.
 If anyone knows titles, I'd like to hear.